-At Long Shot BBQ, barbecue brisket, chicken thighs, ribs and pulled pork are offered by the pound, platter or in sandwich form.
-Standout sides include a generations-old sweet potato casserole made with a brown sugar crust.
-You can order online.
+At Long Shot BBQ in Grays Ferry, barbecue brisket, chicken thighs, ribs, and pulled pork are offered by the pound, platter, or in sandwich form.
+A generations-old recipe for sweet potato casserole with a brown sugar crust is among the standout desserts.

 This small barbecue spot just off Passyunk is one of the most popular in all of Philly.
-Get there early or reserve your ’cue online because the ribs, brisket, and wings are known to sell out quickly.
-Don’t skip the brisket cheesesteak with Cooper Sharp whiz.
-Order online for pickup.
+Get here early or reserve your ’cue online because the ribs, brisket, and wings are known to sell out quickly.
+Don’t skip the brisket cheesesteak with Cooper Sharp Whiz.
 There are a handful of tables for dining inside and outside.

 Nick's Charcoal Pit

-Go to Nick's for the filet mignon sandwich (charbroiled, stuffed between a Sarcone's roll with spinach and cheese), and stay for the barbecue.
-The ribs are fall-off-the-bone good, and the wings are charred hard and crispy.
-Order pickup or delivery through GrubHub.
+Come to Nick’s Charcoal Pit in South Philly for the filet mignon sandwich (charbroiled, stuffed between a Sarcone’s roll with spinach and cheese) and stay for the barbecue.
+The ribs fall off the bone and the wings are charred hard and crisp.

 Bomb Bomb BBQ Grill & Italian Restaurant

-Finding Bomb Bomb is easy: Just look for the bright neon sign in the middle of a residential neighborhood.
-While the red gravy Italian food is as comforting as it gets, barbecue is in the name for a reason.
-Saucy ribs (with a house-made bourbon-spiked barbecue sauce) are done "South Philly style," and ordering both with a side of mussels is as natural a match as peanut butter and jelly.
+Finding Bomb Bomb is easy: Just look for the bright neon sign in the middle of a residential neighborhood in South Philly.
+While the red gravy Italian food is as comforting as it gets, barbecue is also in the name for a reason.
+Saucy ribs (with a house-made bourbon-spiked barbecue sauce) are done "South Philly style," and ordering them with a side of mussels is as natural as matching peanut butter and jelly.

 Big Daddy'z BBQ & Grill

-Delco’s go-to barbecue keeps limited hours, Wednesday to Saturday, 11 a.m. to sell out, but that doesn’t scare away a steady stream of regulars lining up to take out cherry and oak smoked ribs and cajun spiced brisket.
-Sandwiches here are over the top — think pulled brisket and kielbasa finished with cajun mayo, caramelized onions, and jack cheese.
+Delco’s go-to barbecue keeps somewhat limited hours like a few other places on this list, but that doesn’t scare away a steady stream of regulars lining up to take out cherry- and oak-smoked ribs and cajun-spiced brisket.
+Sandwiches at Big Daddy’z BBQ & Grill are over the top — think pulled brisket and kielbasa finished with cajun mayo, caramelized onions, and jack cheese.